songxingping/daemonGenius/README.md

 # daemonGenius
-Monitor a linux program and restart it if the program crashed, recorde some information to log.
+Monitor a linux program and restart it if the program crashed, record some information to log.